sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * FP/Precision - Type I error; Recall/FN - Type II error
 * For deployed models that should have high avilability, keep the endpoint product variant value of initialInstatanceCount to atleast 2
 * Where does SageMaker's automatic scaling get the data it needs to determine how many endpoints you need?
 CloudWatch
+* Kinesis Data streams putrecord api uses name of the stream, partition key & the data blob whereas Kinesis Data Firehose PutRecord API uses the name of the delivery stream and the data record
+* Image classification, Object Detection, Semantic segmentation support incremental training
+* Only Tensorflow and MXNet SageMaker containers support network isolation

 ![](https://d1.awsstatic.com/Products/product-name/diagrams/product-page-diagram_Amazon-Kinesis-Data-Streams.074de94302fd60948e1ad070e425eeda73d350e7.png)